mzshuo/MIT6.S081-xv6-labs-2021/solution-syscall.md

      #define SYS_trace  22      // add this line
      ```

-3. implemente the system call trace in the kernel
+3. implement the system call trace in the kernel

    - add a new variable `trace_mask` to `proc` structure in *kernel/proc.h* （add the last line below)